Urine albumin-creatinine ratio (uACR)

 Urinalysis (urine dipstick test)

 A test strip is inserted into your urine sample and changes color based on how much albumin and/or creatinine may be present.
 Caution – some test strips only test for albumin or creatinine, not both.
 This test does not report the exact number for how much of each substance is present.
 Instead, a healthcare professional compares the change in colors on the test strip to a reference chart to estimate how much albumin and/or creatinine may be present.
-Like the quantitative uACR test, this test only requires a one-time (“spot”) urine sample.
+This test only requires a one-time (“spot”) urine sample.

 24-hour urine collection